Chemaclass/chemaclass.com/content/blog/2021-02-01-phel-first-release.md

 - It is easy to write and debug

-From my point, it was ending May 2020 when I finished the book [Seven Languages in Seven Weeks](/readings/7-languages-in-7-weeks/), in which I learned a bit of Prolog, Erlang, Clojure, Haskell… I even created a [repository in GitHub](https://github.com/Chemaclass/7LangIn7Weeks) to store my progress over the weeks with these learnings.
+From my point, it was ending May 2020 when I finished the book [Seven Languages in Seven Weeks](/readings/7-languages-in-7-weeks/), in which I learned the basics of Prolog, Erlang, Clojure, Haskell… I even created a [repository in GitHub](https://github.com/Chemaclass/7LangIn7Weeks) to store my progress over the weeks with these learnings.